Alyssa-Webb/Brainwidth/README.md

    source venv/bin/activate
    python3 -m uvicorn app.main:app --host 0.0.0.0 --port 8000 --reload
    ```
-   View the site as http://localhost:3000, and see tool-tip to the left to the scheduling dashboard after creating an account.
+   View locally via http://localhost:3000, and see tool-tip to the left to the scheduling dashboard after creating an account.

 ---